alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 it was the right choice.
 But it's been 5 years since then, and 5-6 years is about the length of a computer science PhD.
-There's a nice parallel there, so I figured I'd write an update on how things have gone, as well as how my life may have differed if I did a PhD instead.
+There's a nice parallel there, so I figured I'd write an update on how things have gone.
+In particular, I wanted to figure out how my life may have differed if I had done a PhD instead.

 Disclaimers